D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 ## A much simpler format

-String operations **do not** use `rowIdentifier`, `column`, `operation`, or `updatedValue`.
-The format is intentionally flat: you tell the launcher which file, which D2R entry `Key` to find, and what text to put in for one or more languages.
+String operations **do not** use `rowIdentifier`, `column`, or `updatedValue`.
+The format is intentionally flat: you tell the launcher which file, which D2R entry `Key` to use, and what text to put in for one or more languages.
+An optional `operation` field switches between updating an existing entry (`replace`, the default) and appending a brand-new entry (`addRow`).

-Here's a single string entry:
+Here's a single string entry that updates an existing translation:

 ```json
 {